 Lead is rarely found in source water, but enters tap water through corrosion of plumbing materials.
 Homes built before 1986 are more likely to have lead pipes, fixtures and solder.
-However, new homes are also at risk: even legally “lead-free” plumbing may contain up to 8 percent lead.
 The most common problem is with brass or chrome-plated brass faucets and fixtures which can leach significant amounts of lead into the water, especially hot water.

 For more information on lead contamination, see the following links in our sidebar or the links listed below:

 - Lead's Action Level

 - Compliance Help

 Congress enacted the Reduction of Lead in Drinking Water Act on January 4, 2011, to amend Section 1417 of the Safe Drinking Water Act (SDWA) regarding the use and introduction into commerce of lead pipes, plumbing fittings or fixtures, solder and flux.
 The Act established a prospective effective date of January 4, 2014, which provided a three year timeframe for affected parties to transition to the new requirements.

 On August 16, 2012, EPA held a public webinar with external stakeholders to discuss the Reduction of Lead in Drinking Water Act and the potential ramifications that this change of legislation may have.
 Participants included public utilities, government agencies, plumbing manufacturers, plumbing retailers and trade associations.